-Ridgid vs. DeWalt: Which Power Tool Brand is Better in 2021
+Ridgid vs. DeWalt (2023 Comparison): Which Power Tool Brand is Better?

 There are dozens of power tool brands on the market.
 DeWalt is one of the most popular.
-They are well-known for being higher-quality, though they can also be a bit expensive.
-Rigid is another famous brand that rose to prominence in the early 20th century.
+They are well-known for being higher quality, though they can also be a bit expensive.
+Ridgid is another famous brand that rose to prominence in the early 20th century.

 Both of these brands make decently similar tools and are often in direct competition with each other.
 For this reason, you’ll often find yourself choosing between these two brands.
-In this article, we’ll help you figure out which brand is typically the better option.
+In this article, we’ll help you consider several aspects of each to determine which brand is typically the better option.

 A Quick Comparison